camgunz/d2k/README.md

 pipeline is unavailable.
 The fork will convert the renderer from the fixed-function pipeline to the programmable pipeline.
-In addition, the fork will upgrade the baseline OpenGL support necessary to run, requiring support for OpenGL 2.0.
+In addition, the fork will upgrade the baseline OpenGL support necessary to run, requiring support for OpenGL ES 2.0.
 Deprecated features, such as paletted textures, will be removed and functionality dependent on them will be reimplemented.

 Maintain Compatibility